codename-art/PGPool/README.md

   --pgpool-system-id <system-id>
   --pgpool-num-accounts <num>
 ```
 Besides configuring the URL and system ID you need to set the number of accounts PGScout should request from PGPool.
+PGScout by default automatically requests accounts with minimum level 30.

 ## PGNumbra